mflatt/shplait/IMPLEMENTATION.md

-Shplait is meant to resemble Rhombus—a Shplait program should run with the `type` macro at the end of this document and other, similar small modifications—and Shplait is also implemented in Rhombus.
+Shplait is meant to resemble Rhombus — a Shplait program should run with the `type` macro at the end of this document and other, similar small modifications — and Shplait is also implemented in Rhombus.
 Since Shplait is one of the first implementations of a language using Rhombus, it demonstrates how language building with Rhombus works.

 Glue Code and Library Functions